gemrb/gemrb.github.io/Features.md

 So feel free to run at any resolution and if you're discontent with the GUI, consider installing the widescreen mod and bigger fonts.

+If you're using scaling, you can change the type of interpolation used with the `ScaleQuality` configuration key.
+It defaults to "best", but if you want a sharper image, "nearest" is a better choice.

 Confused?
 Watch [this video explainer](https://youtu.be/nn1v-yG4-lo).
 {: .notice--warning}